How a Variable Displacement AC Compressor Works

 A Variable displacement compressor spins all the time

 VDC compressors don’t have a clutch like a fixed displacement compressor.
-When the HVAC system isn’t callling for cooling, the swash plate is in a neutral position, so the pistons don’t move; the shaft and swash plate just free-wheel.
+When the HVAC system isn’t calling for cooling, the swash plate is in a neutral position, so the pistons don’t move; the shaft and swash plate just free-wheel.

 What goes wrong with a variable displacement AC compressor?